DanielGlidewell/modular-monoliths-deep-dive/README.md

 I will update this readme with my notes as I proceed through the course.

+## May 27th, 2024
+Today was focused on getting the `UsersModule` up and running.
+Had a few more tweaks to make due to API deprecations in the external libraries used by the project.

+Two main pieces of functionality include creating a user and logging in.
+We leveraged the `Microsoft.AspnetCore.Identity` and `Microsoft.AspnetCore.Identity.EntityFrameworkCore` namespaces.

+We also added logging with `Serilog` to the project, updated `FastEndpoints` version, migrated the database to support users, and set the app to only run over HTTPS.

 ## May 19th, 2024
 Wrapped up the section on setting up the book endpoints.
 We set up a testing project which runs integration tests against two of our endpoints and uses a test database to do so.
 I had to take a peek at the docs for `FastEndpoints.Testing` because some classes mentioned in the course had been deprecated already.
 Minor tweaks and everything is working.